ASNeG/OpcUaStack/docs/source/glossary.rst

   Reference
     explicit relationship (a named pointer) from one :term:`Node` to another

-  Security Channel
+  Secure Channel
-    a long-term logical connection between a single client and a single server
+    a long-term logical connection between a single client and a single server on :term:`Communication Stack`'s level

   Service
     client-callable operation in an OPC UA Server

+  Session
+    a long-term logical connection between a single client and a single server on OPC UA application level

   Variable
     :term:`Node` that contains a value